to Problems Horticulture For animals # 42, Concerning Dark Eyed Juncos

-Indeed there have been studies.
+Indeed there have been research studies.

-« laquo This research study is just one of the first to show for a songbird living in the field under natural conditions that individual variation in the hormone testosterone maps onto variation in aggression and parental behavior," said Ketterson, senior author of the study.
+« laquo This research study is just one of the very first to show for a songbird living in the area under natural problems that specific variant in the hormonal agent testosterone maps onto variant in aggressiveness and also parental habits,» raquo claimed Ketterson, senior author of the research study.

 All 280 million of them.

-Are your birdbaths ready for winter?
+Are your birdbaths ready for winter season?

-Are feeders cleaned and filled?
+Are feeders cleansed and loaded?

 up on bird feed, Go to feeding birds

 These two are favorites of Dark-eyed-Juncos.

-It’s time to fly for now.
+It’s time to fly in the meantime.

 Grand!
 Makes you want to smile.

 « laquo with the earth well:

-Ancestors, we borrow it from our Children.»
+Ancestors, we obtain it from our Children.»